Dando18/Dando18.github.io/_posts/2020-05-11-cholesky-combinatorics-and-fractals.md

 ## The Connection

-Apart from Pascal's triangle and Delannoy Numbers both have a relation to combinatorics, all three of these are very different from each other.
+Apart from Pascal's triangle and Delannoy Numbers both having a relation to combinatorics, all three of these are very different from each other.
 Yet there is a pretty cool, in my opinion, tie-in from Delannoy Numbers to Pascal's triangle using Cholesky decomposition.

 First, we will take the Delannoy matrix $$ D_n $$ for some $$ n $$ and decompose it using Cholesky decomposition.
 This will give us